jmalm/power-bill-replit/replit.md

 ## Overview

-This is a Streamlit-based web application for calculating electricity costs based on time-of-use data with comprehensive billing models and VAT handling.
+This is a static web application for calculating electricity costs based on time-of-use data with comprehensive billing models and VAT handling.
 The application allows users to upload CSV files containing hourly electricity usage data and provides detailed cost breakdowns, visualizations, and interactive tariff configuration.
-The system is built as a single-file Python application using Streamlit for the web interface and Plotly for data visualization.
+The system is built using HTML, CSS, and JavaScript with Plotly for data visualization, making it completely browser-based without requiring server-side processing.

 ## Recent Changes (July 2025)